gavinlyonsrepo/pic_16F18313_projects/projects/bargraph/README.md

 The battery under test is connected to RA4 and is read using the ADC.
 The software currently assumes a Pic VCC of 3.39 this can be changed by changing a define.
-The data is fed to module LSB and because the 3118BHG is common cathode it is flipped i.e. zero for LED on one for off.
+The data is fed to module LSB and because the 3118BHG is common anode it is flipped i.e. zero for LED on, one for LED off.
 Voltage ranges applied to bargraph for both modes:

 Rechargeable mode